procore/sdt-uav/README.md

 ## Creating a Component

-`uav.component(model, template, selector, callback)`
+`uav.component(template, model, container, callback)`

 Arguments:
+- `template` (String or Element): An HTML template.
+Must have exactly one root node.
 - `model` (Object): A view model.
 Optional.
-- `template` (String): An HTML template.
-Must have exactly one root node.
-- `selector` (String|Element): The element in which to render the component.
+- `container` (String or Element): The element in which to render the component.
 Optional.
 - `callback` (Function): A function to call after the initial render.
-Passed the component's top-level DOM element.
+Passed the component's root node.
 Optional.

 Returns the model.